 Follow up with contacts and leads you made during the trade show as soon as possible.
 The faster you send them out, the more your business will stand out from the rest.

-We appreciate any feedback or other suggestions you would like to provide on what has been successful for you when exhibiting at our conference.
-If you would like to make a comment or suggestions, contact Leslie Mueller at 952-885-5520 or
+We appreciate any feedback or suggestions you would like to provide on what has been successful for you when exhibiting at a conference.
+If you are interested in exhibiting or sponsorship at MNCPA events please contact us.